“Ukiah Valley – Past, Present, and Future” – A historical narrative by Lauren Sinnott

 So back to the money issue.
 It was me who chose to make the most of this huge wall by filling it to the brim with stories, portraits, buildings, hills and valleys, plants and animals.

 I love the expansion of each subject as I start a new panel.
-But, given the breadth of what is possible, the original $11K stretches thin over three years work.
+But, given the breadth of what is possible, the original $11K stretches thin over four years work.
 Members of the public who love what I’m doing have encouraged me to set up a fund so they can contribute.
 Any amount is appreciated.The fund will help me pay my bills as I tell our story in pictures.

 Just to be given this opportunity is enough, but if you feel like contributing, please go to my GoFundMe campaign: